Radio observations point to a moderately relativistic outflow in the fast X-ray transient EP241021a: Multi-wavelength Afterglow Modeling

 \begin{itemize} \item the spectral index between 9 and 17 GHz remains constant around the value $\beta_2 \sim 0.75$.
 This is consistent with the synchrotron regime $\nu_m < \nu_r < \nu_c$ and implies a characteristic synchrotron frequency $\nu_m \lesssim 9$ GHz after $T_0 + 18$ days, and a spectral index $p = 2\beta_2 + 1 \approx 2.5$ of the shock-accelerated electrons.

 \item the spectral index between 5.5 and 9 GHz is seen to vary.
 At early times, its value might be affected by ISS, which would explain its rapid variations.
 However, it displays a consistent trend of increasing from $\beta_1 \sim -1/3$ to $\beta_2 \sim 0.75$.
-This is consistent with the characteristic synchrotron frequency $\nu_m $ crossing this frequency range and progressively moving below 5.5 GHz after $T_0 + 70$ days. \end{itemize}
+This is consistent with the characteristic synchrotron frequency $\nu_m $ crossing this frequency range and progressively moving below 5.5 GHz after $T_0 + 70$ days, as expected for an external forward shock expanding into a uniform medium. \end{itemize}

 The observed behavior is broadly consistent with expectations of an external forward shock expanding into a uniform medium, for which $\nu_m \propto t^{-3/2}$ and $F_m \approx$ constant, and rules out any major contribution from reverse shock.